 DHA is a server-client protocol implemented at the device end in Windows 10 via the Device HealthAttestation-csp.

-- As we power on the device and it conducts a Power On Self-Test (POST) – a diagnostic testing sequence as initiated by the firmware to check the components of the system and detect if the system can continue to the next stage.
+- When we power on the device, it conducts a Power On Self-Test (POST)—a diagnostic testing sequence initiated by the firmware to check its components and detect whether the system can continue to the next stage.

 - Based on POST evaluation, EFI initializes the hardware components.
-It next reads the boot information from CMOS and invokes the Windows Boot Manager, which reads the Boot Configuration Data to invoke the Windows Boot Loader, which in turn loads the OS kernel to the RAM and the Kernel takes over from here.
+It next reads the boot information from CMOS and invokes the Windows Boot Manager, which reads the Boot Configuration Data to invoke the Windows Boot Loader.
+The Boot Loader, in turn, loads the OS kernel to the RAM, and the Kernel takes over from here.

-- The Kernel during initialization loads all the system drivers, 3rd party drivers and the system files.
-At this point, the Windows booting is complete.
-In-built/3rd party Anti-Malware service are started and Windows Login page is displayed.
+- During initialization, the kernel loads all the system drivers, third-party drivers, and system files.
+At this point, Windows booting is complete.
+The in-built/third-party Anti-Malware service is started, and the Windows Login page is displayed.

 Device Health Attestation and Intune Compliance – Relation?